-If you want to bring your eyes out of hiding and restore a fresher, more youthful appearance to your entire face, you may want to consider brow lift surgery in St. Louis with Dr. John Holds or his associates.
+If you want to bring your eyes out of hiding and restore a fresher, more youthful appearance to your entire face, you may want to consider brow lift surgery in St. Louis with our team.
 Brow lift surgery, also known as a forehead lift, reduces the signs of aging in the forehead area.

 Benefits of a Forehead lift